gravelBridge/AI-Discord-Mod/README.md

 # 🤖 AI-Discord-Mod 🤖

-AI-Discord-Mod is a Discord bot that utilizes OpenAI's GPT-3.5 API for text moderation and HuggingFaces' transformer model for image moderation.
+AI-Discord-Mod is a Discord bot that utilizes OpenAI's Moderation API for text moderation and HuggingFaces' transformer model for image moderation.
 This bot helps maintain a safe and respectful environment in your Discord server.
+This bot is **COMPLETELY FREE** to use as OpenAI's Moderation API is free, and so is HuggingFace!
+Your OpenAI API key is only needed to prove to OpenAI that you are an API user, or else it won't work.
+Rest assured however, you will not be charged!

 <img width="1470" alt="Screenshot 2023-05-10 at 9 13 26 PM" src="https://github.com/gravelBridge/AI-Discord-Mod/assets/107640947/7ab29395-7b97-44c8-a724-26bc99252a3d">